christopher-vollmers/Mandalorion-old/README.md

     -a, --genome_annotation	path/to/genome_annotation_file (Has to be a gtf file and contain "exon" features and "gene_id" fields)
     -g, --gmap_genome	gmap genome name (e.g. mm10 or hg38, depending on what you named it when you built it) -l, --gene_list	path/to/list_of_genes_for_consensi (Consensus sequences are generated for genes in this file.
 Example provided)
+    -i, --illumina_content_file	file containing paths to .psl files containing illumina read alignments.
+One path per line -r, --refine {g,gi,i}	if 'g' is specified, the genome annotation file is used to populate TESS and SS bins.
+		If 'i' is specified, illumina reads are used to refine splice junctions.